kvadityasrivatsa/kvadityasrivatsa.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m KV Aditya Srivatsa, a Research Assistant at the [Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)](https://mbzuai.ac.ae/), where I collaborate with [Dr. Ekaterina Kochmar](https://ekochmar.github.io/about/) on cutting-edge research at the intersection of Natural Language Processing, Reasoning, and Intelligent Tutoring Systems.
+I’m KV Aditya Srivatsa, a Research Assistant at the [Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)](https://mbzuai.ac.ae/), where I work with [Dr. Ekaterina Kochmar](https://ekochmar.github.io/about/) at the intersection of Natural Language Processing, Reasoning, and Intelligent Tutoring Systems.

-I hold a B.Tech in Computer Science and an MS in Computational Linguistics from IIIT Hyderabad, graduating as the department rank 1.
+I hold a B.Tech in Computer Science and an MS in Computational Linguistics from IIIT Hyderabad, graduating as the Department Rank 1.
 For my master’s thesis, I worked with [Dr. Manish Shrivastava](https://scholar.google.co.in/citations?user=sIvMnGQAAAAJ&hl=en) on advancing user-centered text simplification and dialogue disentanglement.
 This work extended into my role as a Research Associate under [Dr. Kamal Karlapalem](https://scholar.google.com/citations?user=KJR00_sAAAAJ&hl=en) as part of the [JP Morgan & Chase Faculty Research Award](https://www.jpmorgan.com/technology/artificial-intelligence/research-awards/faculty-research-awards-2021) project, where I focused on simplifying legal and banking documents for everyday users.

 I also spent over two years as an Applied Research Engineer Intern at Apple, where I developed and maintained NLP pipelines for Apple Maps & Services.
 My contributions impacted products serving users across more than a dozen countries.